Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Main results

+{Since we will work in a high-regularity context with regularity up to $m$ temporal derivatives, then one needs to use the initial data $(v_0,h_0)$ and the equations \eqref{NSv} to construct the initial data $\dt^j v(0)$ and $\dt^j h(0)$ for $j=1,\dotsc,m$, and $\dt^j q(0)$ for $j = 0,\dotsc, m-1$.
+Such a construction is standard and classical, so will be omitted here, see \cite{GT13,TW14} for more details.
+For our analysis, these initial data must then satisfy various conditions which will be specified when necessary.}

 The aim of this paper is to get a local well-posedness result for strong solutions of \eqref{NSv} in Sobolev conormal spaces which is valid on an interval of time independent of $\es \in (0,1]$.
 Note that such a result will also imply the local well-posedness for the Euler equation with or without surface tension.
-As it is well-known that when there is no surface tension a Taylor sign condition on the free boundary is needed to get local well-posedness for the Euler equation; when there is surface tension, no such condition is needed.
-By the change of coordinates \eqref{diff}, the Taylor sign condition reads as \beq - \partial_{z}^\varphi q +g\geq c_{0}>0 \text{ on }\{z=0\}. \eeq
+As it is well-known that when there is no surface tension a Taylor sign condition on the free boundary is needed to get local well-posedness for the Euler equation; in the presence of surface tension, no such condition is needed.
+By the change of coordinates \eqref{diff}, the Taylor sign condition reads as \beq - \partial_{z}^{\varphi_0} q_0 +g\geq c_{0}>0 \text{ on }\{z=0\}. \eeq